festival of lights: kuala lumpur travel blog

 It's raining when I head down, so I take shelter at a café and order teh and roti, which Christine keeps telling me I need to try.
 As it turns out, roti is my new favorite thing.
 I like it better than naan.
 It's hot, stretchy, chewy, and delicious.
 I could eat a pound of it.

 I also buy a couple of cord bracelets from one of the shops there.
 It is only after that I remember you're expected to haggle, which makes me highly uncomfortable and also I am terrible at.
+Immediately I feel a bit stupid.
 Oh well.

 Next is the National Mosque, which is a short Uber ride from the caves.
 It's stunningly beautiful, and very modern-looking, all blue-tiled with white geometric lattice windows.